 - 20-ton overhead crane

 - Electronic and computer equipment for controlling experiments and data logging

 Major pieces of equipment include:

 - Numerous hydraulic actuators with five- to 200-ton capacities and strokes up to 18 inches

 - Two MTS 55,000-pound capacity structural actuators controlled by an MTS TestStar IIm controller used for large specimen static and dynamic testing

 - One 150,000-pound push and 110,000-pound pull actuator with a 24-inch stroke

 - Four data acquisition systems with reading rates up to 250,000 samples per second

 - Five remote monitoring systems that can be controlled by modem, cellular, or radio telemetry

-Contact Doug Wood, senior engineering specialist and manager of structural engineering laboratories, 515 294-3768, email@example.com, for more information.
+For more information, please contact Doug Wood, senior engineering specialist and manager of structural engineering laboratories, at firstname.lastname@example.org or by calling (515) 294-3768.